Laurens County License Hearing Guide

 If You Refused Testing

-Refusing to submit to a breath, blood, or urine test carries a longer license suspension under Georgia's implied consent law.
+Refusing to submit to a chemical test (breath, blood, or urine) carries a longer license suspension under Georgia's implied consent laws.

-• Implied Consent Law: Georgia's implied consent law means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in a one-year license suspension for a first offense, even if you are not ultimately convicted of DUI in criminal court.
+Georgia's implied consent law means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in a license suspension, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing